Apply For a State Grant

 Eligibility

-Eligible applicants are local governments, special purpose and public service districts, or public works commissions.
-Not-for-profit water/sewer companies are not eligible as applicants but may be assisted with RIA funds if the local government being served by the project agrees to be the applicant.
+Not-for-profit water/sewer companies are not eligible applicants, but may be assisted with RIA funds if the local government being served by the project serves as the applicant.

 Basic & Economic Infrastructure Grant: Assistance is available for a variety of water, waste water and storm water drainage construction activities.
 While RIA often prioritizes upgrades and improvements of existing infrastructure, extensions of lines and new construction activities also are eligible.